Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetAccountNonFinalized.json
          :language: json

-.. function:: GetNextAccountNonce(AccountAddress) -> ?AccountNonceResponse
+.. function:: GetNextAccountNonce(accountAddress) -> ?AccountNonceResponse

    Returns the next available nonce for this account.

-   :param AccountAddress: The account to query
+   :param accountAddress: The account to query.
-   :type AccountAddress: |grpc-account-address|_
+   :type accountAddress: |grpc-account-address|_
    :returns: An account nonce and whether there are any non-finalized
-             transactions for the account
+             transactions for the account.
    :rtype: ``?AccountNonceResponse`` (see JSON schema below)

    .. collapse:: View JSON schema